Getting to Crete from Athens

 shuttle which goes back and forth along the

 dock.
 There are signs that point the way too.

 If you arrive from abroad and you need to get to Pireaus to catch the ferry to Crete I recommend George the Famous Taxi Driver.
 Plus if you have some time to spare, as some of you will, you can do a little tour of the city.
 For your return to Athens from Crete I also recommend using him to get to your hotel or the airport.
 When the ferries arrive in Pireaus

 are usually just 3 or 4 taxis waiting for several

 hundred disembarking passengers.
-You will be very relieved to see a guy holding up a sign with your name on it.
-See his web-site at www.greecetravel.com/taxi
+You will be very relieved to See his web-site at www.greecetravel.com/taxi

 There are 3 main